-Basic loss per share is computed by dividing our net loss available to common shareholders by the weighted average number of shares of common stock outstanding during the year.
+Basic loss per share is computed by dividing our net loss available to common shareholders by the weighted average number of shares of common stock outstanding during the period.
 Diluted loss per share is computed by dividing our net loss available to common shareholders by the diluted weighted average number of shares of common stock during the period.
-Since we experienced a net loss for both periods presented, basic and diluted net loss per share are the same.
-As such, diluted loss per share for the six months ended June 30, 2019 and 2018 excludes the impact of potentially dilutive common shares related to the conversion of our Senior Convertible Notes and outstanding stock options and warrants since those shares would have an anti-dilutive effect on loss per share.
+Since we experienced a net loss for all periods presented, basic and diluted net loss per share are the same.
+As such, diluted loss per share for the three and nine months ended September 30, 2019 and 2018 excludes the impact of potentially dilutive common shares related to outstanding stock options and warrants and the conversion of our Senior Convertible Notes since those shares would have an anti-dilutive effect on loss per share.